cotag/libcouchbase/README.md

 * `:marshal` Use this format if you'd like to transparently serialize your ruby object with standard `Marshal.dump` and `Marshal.load` methods

-The library supports both synchronous and asynchronous mode.
-In asynchronous mode all operations will return control to caller without blocking current thread.
-You can collect references to these async operations and then wait for the results on the current thread or the results can be processed in a callback.

 ```ruby
 bucket.put(:some_object, my_object, format: :marshal)
 ```

 The library supports both synchronous and asynchronous operations.
 In asynchronous mode all operations will return control to caller